adrielhakiiem/adrielhakiiem/README.md

-# Hey, I'm Ad 👋

 In a world where everyone *looks* busy, here you are checking GitHub contributions.
-Whatever rocks your boat I guess...
+If that works, don't fix it right?

-I'm [Ad](https://www.linkedin.com/in/adrielhakiem/), a data science student-athlete with a growing obsession for building things with data.
-Currently exploring the intersection of **data science, data engineering, and real-world systems**.
+I'm a DS student with a growing obsession (other than coffees) for building things with data.
+Trying to get more into fintech, aviation, and entertainment analytics.

-## 🚀 Interests
-- Fintech & financial systems
-- Aviation & operational data
-- Sports, fashion, and entertainment analytics

-## 🧠 What I do (when deadlines aren't hunting me)
-- Solve data/tech problems on platforms like LeetCode, StrataScratch, and HackerRank
-- Experiment with SQL, pipelines, and analytics projects
-- Collect certifications (as long as I don't have to pay for it)

-## ⚡ Outside of tech
-- Boxing 🥊
-- Futsal ⚽
-- Chess ♟️
-- Reading memoirs & watching films (slowly becoming that film guy)

-## 🤝 Let’s build something
-Always open to:
-- Hackathons / Datathons
-- Collaborative projects
-- Anything that involves solving real problems with data

-Reach out if you want to build, compete, or just exchange ideas.
+Always open for datathons/hackathons, collaborative projects, or tech events that provide free food (to hiring managers, I'm just joking) so please don't hesitate to reach out!!